Insality/defold-adam/docs_md/06-custom-actions.md

 )
 ```

 ## How to create

 All actions are created via `ActionInstance` class.
-You can see any basic action for reference one or other stuff, but in general, it's look like this:
+You can see any basic action for reference, but in general, it's look like this:

 ```lua
 local ActionInstance = require("adam.system.action_instance")